 Kanban Library is an ongoing project.
 Get involved today and share your knowledge while informing us and other readers about any interesting material which is worth reading and not already found in the library.

 Start Kanban in 4 easy steps

+Hiring the best talent is crucial to your business success.
+But if your team is too small to have a dedicated HR department, you need to involve your current staff to do it.
 Keeping track of all candidates, collecting and organizing documents, interviewing, employment testing, background and reference checks can be organized in a visual way to give you better insight in a whole process.

 If you want to significantly improve your recruitment process and make it much less painful for team members involved in it – why not try Kanban to aid you in it?